ACDC-paper-double-review/ACDC/README.md

 - MSC
 - FUSION

+You will need Java (>13) to run the following baselines:

+- Melanie

 While Matlab source-codes are probably a plug-and-play after you install Matlab in your machine, Python source-codes will use different environments.
 However, we organized and configured it for you, so you can install it with a single command.
+Java codes are a bit more harder to handle, so the better is to follow the [original Melanie repository]([https://github.com/nino2222/Melanie]) to configure your environment.
+You can still use ACDC to prepare the datasets in the Melanie format.

 Make sure that you have [Anaconda]([https://www.anaconda.com/](https://www.anaconda.com/)) or [Conda]([https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)) installed in your Machine.
 It can be Windows, Mac or Linux operational system.